-Today I’m sharing on my blog a guest post from back in the spring of 2013.
+Today I’m sharing on my blog a post from back in the spring of 2013.
 Please welcome to my blog, Twitter friend and fellow writer, Fiona Chapman!
 Fiona is also a keen blogger, the author of 7 Simple Ways To Survive On A Budget and I’m delighted to share her guest post here again.
 Take it away, Fiona!

 Thank you Lacey for allowing me on your blog today, it’s an honour.